 Up until a couple of years ago, concrete was traditionally relegated to basements, garages, and sidewalks.
-It wasn’t typically thought of as a material to brought into residential homes, but recently, that all has changed.
+It wasn’t typically thought of as a material to bring into residential homes, but recently, that all has changed.

 The concrete trend also referred to as the cement trend, is now a common fixture of Instagram feeds.
 In addition to providing a sturdy foundation, concrete is now being installed in homes as flooring, fixtures, and shelving.
 Polished concrete is characterized by its slick sheen.
 Sealed concrete has more of a matte look and has a sealant that protects against water and stains.
 Scored concrete has a grainy, textured finish.
 Designers and architects can provide a myriad of custom concrete options for homes.

 Although concrete may seem like a cold, flat material, it actually has this astounding way of creating a neutral backdrop for almost any design style—farmhouse, Bohemian, industrial, minimalist, to name a few.
 It’s lower-maintenance than some materials, such as hardwood flooring, and mainly requires standard mopping and dusting.
 This beautiful cottage created by ALL & NXTHING is proof positive of this.

 The other notable thing about concrete is that it’s not limited to flooring and fixtures.
 Artisans have begun using the material to craft surprising decor pieces, from candlesticks to planters and even lamps.